-(0 /6/ 3) Prerequisite: (ART 1006 with a minimum grade of C or ART 1101 with a minimum grade of C) and (ART 1009 with a minimum grade of C or ART 1102 with a minimum grade of C) and ART 1007 with a minimum grade of C and ART 1008 with a minimum grade of C and ART 2201 with a minimum grade of C and ART 2202 with a minimum grade of C.
+Prerequisite: ART 1006 with a minimum grade of C and ART 1009 with a minimum grade of C and ART 1007 with a minimum grade of C and ART 1008 with a minimum grade of C and ART 2201 with a minimum grade of C and ART 2202 with a minimum grade of C

-An introduction into the four sculptural processes: Subtractive Method (carving) ; Additive Method (modeling) ;Substitutive Method (casting) ; and, Constructive Method (assembling) .
+An introduction into the four sculptural processes: Subtractive Method (carving); Additive Method (modeling); Substitutive Method (casting); and, Constructive Method (assembling).
 Emphasis is made on preliminary designing of mass, space and volume.